bartosz-antosik/vscode-spellright/README.md

 `SpellRight: Update Configuration`

 Saves current state of GUI (that is language and map of documents classes spell checked) to appropriate configuration file.
-Works only if `spellright.updateConfiguration` is set to `false`.
+Works only if `spellright.configurationUpdate` is set to `false`.

 ## Settings